-This old fashioned cocktail, although not quite the classic, is slightly spicy and not too sweet and nothing if not pretty darn close to perfect.
+This old-fashioned cocktail, although not quite the classic, is slightly spicy with rye rather than bourbon and a special sort of simple syrup.
+It’s nothing if not pretty darn close to perfect.

-- 1 bar spoon (that’s a teaspoon or 5 ml) Demerara simple syrup
+- 1 bar spoon (that’s a teaspoon) Demerara simple syrup

 - 2 dashes orange bitters